guelfoweb/dmatch/README.md

 # dmatch

-a simple pattern matching implementation to get and organize the results of the dumps
+dump match is a simple pattern matching implementation to get and organize the results of the dumps

 ## Usage